ChandraNarreddy/sillyproxy/README.md

 # SillyProxy

-SillyProxy is an advanced SNI (Server Name Indication) based reverse proxy for terminating and proxying HTTPS connections to multiple domains.
+SillyProxy is an advanced SNI (Server Name Indication) respecting reverse proxy for terminating and proxying HTTPS connections to multiple domains.

-* SNI based TLS termination
+* SNI based TLS termination.
+* Supports both RSA and ECDSA certificates for each domain it serves.
-* Favors ECDSA over RSA by default.
+* Favors ECDSA over RSA if available by default.
 ECDSA is in orders of magnitude cheaper than RSA.
-* Supports both RSA and ECDSA type certificates for each domain it serves.
-* Has ability to dynamically load SNI configuration.
+* Has ability to hot-load SNI configuration.
 Currently it loads Hostname+Cert config from keystore every 30 mins.
 * Makes use of [httprouter](https://github.com/julienschmidt/httprouter) to proxy connections to backend.
-* Allows to define Routes using a flexible JSON map.
+* Allows to define SNI and proxy routing configuration using a flexible JSON map.
 * Supports TLS versions 1.0, 1.1 and 1.2

 ## Getting Started